DmitryKhitrin/dmitrykhitrin.github.io/README.md

 ## Description

-Email Tag Forn - Test task representing a tag form for email addresses
+Email Tag Form - Test task representing a tag form.

 ## How to build project